abhi3700/semantic-hashing-demo/tests/README.md

 #### text-0

 - <u>`{bucketing: small, query: small}`</u>:
-  - [run-1](./40_4_3a.txt): As **one of the hamming distance is zero**, the query text falls into a bucket that doesn't have the original "text-0".
-In this case, how to raise the red flag that we found a similar content?❓ 🤔
+  - [run-1](./40_4_3a.txt): As **one of the hamming distance is zero**, the query text falls into a bucket, but that doesn't have the original "text-0", instead "[9, 28, 30, 33]".
+In this case, how to raise the red flag that we found a similar content?❓ 🤔 Max. hamming distance is 3.
-  - [run-2-{20-8}](./20_8_3a4.txt): As **none of the hamming distance is zero**, the query text is deliberately put into the closest bucket that doesn't have the original "text-0".
-Hence, we have caught the similar content.
+  - [run-2-{20-8}](./20_8_3a4.txt): As **none of the hamming distance is zero**, the query text is deliberately put into the closest bucket that doesn't have the original "text-0", instead "[1, 13]".
+Hence, we have caught the similar content bcoz as no HD value is zero.
+Max. hamming distance is 5.

 <!--
   It seems like we need to switch to a better embedding model with more embedding values like `text-embedding-3-large` from available [OpenAI embedding models](https://platform.openai.com/docs/guides/embeddings/embedding-models).